 The case back bears the Hamilton logo and name, in addition to “Swiss Made”, depth rating, model number, and “35X PSQ HPO”.
 I would have preferred the mil-spec numbers used on the original.
 A small quip, since more times than not, a one-piece strap will block my view of the case back anyway.

-This is currently the only available watch in the Khaki Field collection devoid of a date window.
-The omission creates balance, a clean look, and an overall nod to the original watch.
+The omission of a date window creates balance, a clean look with the numerals, and an overall nod to the original watch.
 If I had to choose between a sterile dial with date window or this configuration, my money goes to this configuration every time.

 If you don’t wind the watch, it will stop telling you the time.
 It’s kind of like feeding a Tamagotchi, except pure negligence doesn’t turn the Khaki Field Mechanical into a paperweight.
 Rest assured, the crown won’t turn when fully wound, preventing the wearer from over winding and causing damage to the movement.

-In my short time with the Khaki Field Mechanical, it appears that the more frequently the watch is wound, the higher the accuracy.
+In my short time with the Khaki Field Mechanical watch, it appears that the more frequently the watch is wound, the higher the accuracy.
 For the week of wear, the watch ran at +0.8 sec/day, well within COSC.
 The watch ranged from +2.7 to +4.7 seconds daily, with the exception of the day it ran at -8 seconds when I forgot to periodically wind.
-The 42-hour power reserve provides some breathing room, but I’d recommend winding once in the morning and at night for timing accuracy.

 I wouldn’t claim this watch is as simple as a quartz “Grab & Go,” but the lack of date window and big crown make it conceivable that you can set the time quicker than any day/date automatic watch.
 So if you don’t own a quartz watch, this could offer similar ease on the go.